Marshall E. Price (white)

 her murderer.
 The Sun reported that when the culprit was found, he would "be tried by Judge Lynch."2

 Detectives Sebold and Gault, appointed by States Attorney Jump and Deputy Albert G. Towers to conduct the investigation, began to suspect Marshall Price, the member of the jury who had suggested the tramp theory for the murder.
 When Sallie Dean's body was found, Marshall Price had assisted with moving the body to the Dean home.
 Suspicion turned towards Marshall Price when he claimed to have dreams in which details of the murder were revealed.
 When police asked him to find the murder weapon, Price reportedly said "Three thousand people have searched these grounds, but it remains for me to find the knife."
 Whereupon he dug the knife out of the pine needles.
 He also found at the site a ribbon Sallie Dean had been wearing.
-On April 4, the investigation had enough evidence to take Marshall Price to the State's attorney, and he was charged with the murder; Price fainted upon hearing the charge.
-Marshall Price was taken into custody by Sheriff Berry, and placed in the Denton jail.
-Mrs. Price asked to visit her husband, and with a police escort she visited the prisoner.
+On April 4, the investigation had enough evidence to take Marshall Price to the State's attorney, and him with the murder; Price fainted upon hearing the charge.
+The accused was then taken into custody by Sheriff Berry, and placed in the Denton jail.
+Mrs. Price asked and was allowed to visit her husband, with a police escort.
 "Mary, I am charged with the murder of Sallie Dean, and the evidence is very strong against me.
-I know they will hang me, but I am an innocent man!"5Price was removed to the Baltimore City jail for fear that once word reached the people he had been accused of the killing, a mob would try to lynch him.
-Once in Baltimore, Price explained to Marshall Frey that he did witness the attack, and could be considered an accomplice, but he was not the man who killed the Sallie Dean.
+I know they will hang me, but I am an innocent man!"5Price was removed to the Baltimore City jail for fear that once word reached the people of the accusation, a mob would try to lynch him.
+Once in Baltimore, Price explained to Marshall Frey that he did witness the attack, and could be considered an accomplice, but he was not the man who killed Sallie Dean.
 The person Price named was Mr. U.G.
-Corkran, whose younger brother was to accompany Sallie to school on the morning of her death.
+Corkran, whose younger brother was to have accompanied Dean to school on the morning of her death.
 Mr. Corkran was a recognized teacher in Caroline County and was the last person to see Sallie walking on the road.
 People who knew Mr. Corkran respected him, including the Dean family, and felt that this was Price's attempt to pin the murder on someone else.
 Corkran countered that he was working on a horse collar all morning, and once he finished, plowed his field until about 4:00 p.m..
 "You are lying and you know it...Why do you wish to drag me into this thing?"
-Corkran continued that Price was not an associate of his, and would conduct no such act with him.
-The two men were both members of the jury of inquest, but Price seemed to know more about the murder than any innocent man should.
-Mr. Corkran said that during the inquest, he had caught Price telling a number of lies, but did not lead on that he knew.
-Mr. Jacob Dean, the murder girl's father, was even told about the testimony of Mr. Price, and said that he also witnessed Corkran plowing his field the entire day his daughter was murdered.
-Corkran was soon released, and cleared from all connection to the rape and murder, and the murder trial against Marshall Everett Price was set for April 30 in Caroline County.6
+Corkran said that Price was not an associate of his, and would conduct no such act with him.
+The two men were both members of the jury of inquest, but Price’s knowledge of the murder drew suspicion against his innocence.
+Mr. Corkran said that during the inquest, he had caught Price telling a number of lies, but did not share that during the questioning.
+Mr. Jacob Dean, the murdered girl's father, was told about the testimony of Mr. Price, and countered that he also witnessed Corkran plowing his field the entire day his daughter was murdered.
+Corkran was soon released, and cleared from all connection to the rape and murder.
+The murder trial against Marshall Everett Price was then set for April 30 in Caroline County.6

 Mr. George H. Russum, Price's lawyer, entered a plea of not guilty to the charges against his client.
 Marshall Price listened to the testimony from 14 witnesses, with little reaction to each story.
 All speculative evidence, but the witnesses all figured Price could be capable of such an act.
 The most damaging testimony against Price however, was his own confession recorded when he was interviewed by police in Baltimore City.
 On the second day of the trial, the crowd was not as large but just as rowdy, and the judge had to bring order to the court numerous times to hear the witnesses' testimony.
 Mr. Russum and Price's defense team had only one defense, and it was that they had nothing to present.
 One of Marshall Price's lawyers, Mr. Thomas, wished to have the confession thrown out because if the judge ignored the parts about Mr. Corkran's involvement, the entire statement should be void; he was overruled.
 The defense could do little during the trial to prevent the guilty verdict handed down on the morning of May 2.
 It was peculiar that almost all the witnesses for the defense, mostly doctors used to show Price's unstable mindset, were never asked to take the stand.
 Price had been composed throughout the trial, but showed worried emotion as he was found guilty of first degree murder.9